nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use Case: UC03 - Update Details of Person**
+**Use Case: UC03 - Update details of Guest**

 **MSS**
-1. User selects an entry to update together with the fields to be updated.
+1. User selects Guest to update along with the fields to be updated.
 2. System saves the changes and notifies user of success.

    Use case ends.